input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 ### Deposited at contract creation, refunded at closing

 The minimum ada deposit is deposited into a Marlowe contract account when it is created.
 The deposit is held in this account until the contract closes.
-Afterwards it is refunded.
+Afterwards it is refunded to the creator's address.

-### Maximum required ada deposit

-The amount of ada deposited should be enough to cover the maximum required ada deposit for the Marlowe script output at any point in the contract.
+The amount of ada deposited should be enough to cover the minimum required ada deposit for the Marlowe script output at any point in the contract.

 ### Minimum ada requirement starts low, may increase depending on actions